[200] MCQs of Admission of Partner chapter Class 12

 d) Revaluation Account

-At the time of admission, incoming partner become liable for the________of the firm and also acquires right on the ___________ .
+At the time of admission, an incoming partner becomes liable for the________of the firm and also acquires right on the ___________ .

 a) assets, liabilities